-CBT stands for Cognitive Behavioural Therapy, and is a recommended treatment for intrusive thoughts.
-I am going to explain to you what CBT is, and how it can help you with your intrusive thoughts.
+CBT stands for Cognitive Behavioural Therapy and is a recommended treatment for intrusive thoughts.
+I will explain CBT and how it can help you with intrusive thoughts.

 What is CBT?

-CBT stands for Cognitive Behavioural Therapy and is a model of therapy used by psychologists (like myself) and therapists.
+CBT stands for Cognitive Behavioural Therapy and is a therapy model used by psychologists (like myself) and therapists.

 C stands for Cognitions (your thought processes)